NSPT estimate of the improvement coefficient $c_A$ to two loops

 The SQ setup for the scalar theory has to be modified in order to be applied to $SU(3)$ link variables.
-In this respect, Eq.(\ref{Langevin}) is modified as where matrices $T^a$ are the generators of the $SU(3)$ algebra (with normalization $tr(T^aT^b)=\frac{1}{2}\delta_{ab}$) and $\nabla_{n,\mu}^a$ is the Lie derivative --- with respect to the algebra fields associated to variable $U_{\mu}(n)$ --- defined as~\cite{Drummond:1982sk} $f[U]$ being a scalar function of the group variable $U$ and $\omega^a$'s small parameters.
-As for the group counterpart of Eq.(\ref{numint1}), it reads with In this framework, PT up to $N_{L}$ loops can be introduced by a formal expansion of each gauge field as with $\beta = 6/g_0^2$.
+In this respect, Eq.(\ref{Langevin}) is modified as where matrices $T^a$ are the generators of the $SU(3)$ algebra (with normalization $tr(T^aT^b)=\frac{1}{2}\delta^{ab}$) and $\nabla_{n,\mu}^a$ is the Lie derivative --- with respect to the algebra fields associated to variable $U_{\mu}(n)$ --- defined as~\cite{Drummond:1982sk} $f[U]$ being a scalar function of the group variable $U$ and $\omega^a$'s small parameters.
+The noise $\eta_{\mu}^a(n,t)$ appearing in Eq.(\ref{LangU}) satisfies the conditions i.e., the straightforward extension of Eq.(\ref{scalnoise}) incorporating the degrees of freedom associated to space-time directions and group components.

+The group counterpart of Eq.(\ref{numint1}) reads with In this framework, PT up to $N_{L}$ loops can be introduced by a formal expansion of each gauge field as with $\beta = 6/g_0^2$.
 A few remarks are in order concerning Eqs.(\ref{PTAU}).
 First, the leading order of $U_{\mu}(n)$ is $1$ in the light of the previous choice of the fields $C_k$ and $C_k'$ (see the comments at the end of the previous section).
-Second, while the fields $A^{(i)}_{\mu}(n)$ are elements of the Lie Algebra of $SU(3)$, the fields $U_{\mu}^{(i)}(n)$ --- \emph{taken one by one} --- do not belong to the $SU(3)$ group but $U_{\mu}(n)$ on the l.h.s. of the second of Eqs.(\ref{PTAU}) does, up to terms of order $\emph{O}(\beta^{-N_L+1})$ excluded.
-Finally, a Taylor expansion of the exponential of $A_{\mu}(n)$ and of the logarithm of $U_{\mu}(n)$ allows for switching between algebra and group.
+Second, while the fields $A^{(i)}_{\mu}(n)$ are elements of the Lie Algebra of $SU(3)$, the fields $U_{\mu}^{(i)}(n)$ --- \emph{taken one by one} --- do not belong to the $SU(3)$ group but $U_{\mu}(n)$ on the l.h.s. of the second of Eqs.(\ref{PTAU}) does, excluding terms of order $\emph{O}(\beta^{-N_L-1/2})$ and higher in PT.
+Finally, a Taylor expansion of the exponential of $A_{\mu}(n)$ allows to obtain the group variable $U_{\mu}(n)$, while a similar expansion of the logarithm of $U_{\mu}(n)$ results in $A_{\mu}(n)$.

 Plugging the second of Eqs.(\ref{PTAU}) into a discretized version of Eq.(\ref{LangU}) results in a hierarchical system of differential equations where the evolution of a given order $U^{(i)}_{\mu}(n)$ only depends on lower orders, thus allowing for a consistent truncation at the needed loop $N_L$.
-In this setup, the noise $\eta^{a}_{\mu}(n)$ enters at order $g_0$ after a further rescaling of $\epsilon$, as explained in \cite{DiRenzo:1995qc}.
+In this setup, the noise $\eta^{a}_{\mu}(n)$ enters at order $g_0$ after a further rescaling of $\epsilon$ with $\beta$, as explained in \cite{DiRenzo:1995qc}.